BrunoFrancesco97/Software_Architectures/Task 3/backend/db/README.md

 ## How to individually run it
 For testing purposes you can launch an indipendent container containing the database service, in order to do this there are two options:
-- Pulling it from Docker Hub
+- Pulling the image from Docker Hub and run it
-- Build the image from the given Dockerfile
+- Build the image from the given Dockerfile and run it

 First option can be easily done by executing this command on your machine:
 ```